aakash94/Reward-Based-Epsilon-Decay/index.md

 ```

 Here we have established a strategy to exploit and explore based on a variable.
-A value of ε closer to 1 will result in greater exploration
+A value of ε closer to 1 will result in greater exploration.
 Conversely, a value closer to 0 will result greater exploitation.